Briefs Series Approach About Request a Briefing

 V

-But it does not conclude.
+It does not conclude.
 It does not recommend.
 It does not decide.

 Every convergence cluster is an invitation to think, not a command to act.